-B10: Protocol Deviations, Protocol Violations, Protocol Variances, Protocol Exceptions, and Noncompliance: What Really Needs to be Reported to an IRB

-Track(s): QA/QI and Postapproval Monitoring

-The Common Rule and sections 21 CFR 50 and 56 of the FDA regulations only refer to serious and continuing noncompliance, but do not define any of the terms while the phrase protocol deviations only occur in FDA device regulations.
+B10: Protocol Deviations, Protocol Violations, Protocol Variances, Protocol Exceptions, and Noncompliance: What Really Needs to be Reported to an IRB Track(s): QA/QI and Postapproval Monitoring The Common Rule and sections 21 CFR 50 and 56 of the FDA regulations only refer to serious and continuing noncompliance, but do not define any of the terms while the phrase protocol deviations only occur in FDA device regulations.
 Even though protocol deviations, exceptions, and violations are common parlance amongst research teams, auditors and monitors, and IRBs and HRPPs, the regulations are unclear regarding what events should be reported to an IRB, which has led to significant variation in IRB reporting requirements.
 Using didactic and case study approaches, participants in this session will explore the following objectives.
+Learning Objectives:

-- •Discuss the regulatory basis of event reporting - •Explore variation in IRB requirements for event reporting, the consequences of this variation (including for single IRB arrangements), and opportunities for harmonization - •Discover which events should be reported to IRBs to promote the protection of human subjects

-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; QA/QI Professionals; Compliance Personnel

-B11: How to Cultivate a Vibrant HRPP Team

-Track(s): Leadership Skills Development

-The origin stories of seasoned HRPP/IRB professionals often include tales of unexpected beginnings that just so happened to turn out well.
+Discuss the regulatory basis of event reporting •Explore variation in IRB requirements for event reporting, the consequences of this variation (including for single IRB arrangements), and opportunities for harmonization • Discover which events should be reported to IRBs to promote the protection of human subjects Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; QA/QI Professionals; Compliance Personnel B11: How to Cultivate a Vibrant HRPP Team Track(s): Leadership Skills Development The origin stories of seasoned HRPP/IRB professionals often include tales of unexpected beginnings that just so happened to turn out well.
 What would it look like to stumble across or be invited into a community eager to bring in new people and new perspectives?
 How can we, as a community, explore new opportunities for growth and diversity?
 In this session, attendees will hear from seasoned HRPP/IRB professionals who can provide guidance on what they would have liked to know early-on in their careers and advice on what to consider during career progression; what makes a good HRPP/IRB professional (spoiler: it's not just about certification!); and what strategies are recommended to expand the pathways to the HRPP/IRB for members from historically marginalized communities.
 This session will also review different opportunities for education, mentorship (e.g., webinars, PRIM&R's Mentoring Program, etc.), and pathways for career progression (e.g., leadership, non-leadership, IRB operations, post-approval monitoring, etc.).
+Learning Objectives:

-- •Identify the type of person (e.g., knowledge, skills, dispositions, etc.) who might make a good HRPP/IRB professional, the places from which to recruit, and the types of supports necessary to ensure their development and success - •Help new IRB/HRPP professionals build a foundation that will allow them to grow and flourish during their early careers - •Explore opportunities and pathways for advancements as an HRPP/IRB professional as the career matures

-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff
+Identify the type of person (e.g., knowledge, skills, dispositions, etc.) who might make a good HRPP/IRB professional, the places from which to recruit, and the types of supports necessary to ensure their development and success How to help new IRB/HRPP professionals build a foundation that will allow them to grow and flourish during their early careers • Explore opportunities and pathways for advancements as an HRPP/IRB professional as the career matures Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and B12: A Dialogue With the Environmental Protection Agency (EPA) Track(s): A Dialogue With the Feds This session will be led by representatives from the EPA.
+It will include discussion of the EPA's work and attendees are encouraged to come with questions of interest to all.
+Learning Objectives: